-The consolidated financial statements include the accounts of VIVUS, Inc., VIVUS Real Estate LLC, a wholly owned subsidiary, VIVUS International Limited, a wholly owned subsidiary, and VIVUS Ireland Limited, VIVUS U.K. Limited and VIVUS B.V.
-Limited, wholly owned subsidiaries of VIVUS International Limited.
+The consolidated financial statements include the accounts of VIVUS, Inc., and its wholly owned subsidiaries: VIVUS Real Estate LLC, VIVUS International Limited, VIVUS Ireland Limited, VIVUS U.K. Limited and VIVUS B.V.
+Limited.
 All significant inter-company transactions and balances have been eliminated in consolidation.
 On February 20, 2004, VIVUS Ireland was officially dissolved.
 On December 31, 2005, VIVUS U.K. Limited became a dormant company.
+In December 2007, the Company commenced the dissolution of VIVUS International Limited.